 - In a small saucepan, over medium heat, cook the butter, stirring occasionally, until it darkens.
 This took approximately 6 minutes.
 Watch the butter carefully because it can burn easily.
 It should have a nutty smell to it.
 Once the butter has browned, remove from the heat, and cool slightly.

 - While the butter is cooling, combine the ingredients for the crumble in a medium bowl.
-Use your hands or a fork to mix the butter into the dry ingredients until crumbly, pea-sized crumbs form.
+Use your hands or a fork to mix the butter into the dry ingredients until crumbly and pea-sized.
 Set aside.

 - In a medium bowl, whisk together the flour, salt, baking soda, and cinnamon, and set aside.

-- In the bowl of your mixer, combine the egg and sugar, and mix at medium speed until light and fluffy.
+- In a large bowl, beat together the the egg and sugar on medium speed until light and fluffy.

 - Add the mashed bananas, the milk and the vanilla extract, and mix on medium speed until combined.

 - By hand, stir in the flour mixture just until combined.
 I am recommending mixing in the flour mixture by hand rather than by using the electric mixer because over mixing will cause a tough loaf.

 - Pour into the prepared loaf pan.
 Sprinkle the crumb topping evenly over the top of the batter.